Does Coconut Sugar Raise Blood Sugar? A Comprehensive Guide

 While coconut sugar is often perceived as a healthier option, it still contains significant amounts of sucrose and can impact blood sugar levels.
 Individuals managing diabetes should treat coconut sugar like any other added sugar and consult a healthcare professional for personalized advice.

-What is Coconut Palm Sugar?
+Is Coconut Sugar Alkaline?
 A Comprehensive Guide

 Ready to source an ingredient?